Once your video is finished, deciding where and how you are going to host it online presents a whole slew of options.

 Others start with a monthly fee of around $80 to $100 or even higher.
 It can indeed be much higher if you have lots of videos getting lots of views.
 Think of the New York Times or some other large media company.
 No doubt the NYT monthly video hosting bill would make me gasp.

-amazon s3 logoThe vast majority of my videos online used to be self hosted using an Amazon S3 account and Easy Video Suite.
+The vast majority of my videos online used to be self hosted using an Amazon S3 account and a product that’s no longer available called Easy Video Suite.
 I did it this way because it is the most economical way for me to have complete control over my videos and not have to worry about accidentally violating the TOS and being banned.
 That can happen, although it is rare.
 If it happens you have little to no recourse.
 I’ve read about people who lost all their videos this way.

 YouTube reconverts your video file and the resolution can go down the drain.
 In order for a YouTube video to look good, you have to make sure the file you upload is exactly how YouTube likes it.
 I can take the exact same video file and put it on YouTube and also into my S3 account and the difference in resolution is stark.
+Vimeo will also retain the resolution quality.

 In a self hosting situation like mine, I upload an MPEG4 file, which is currently the most universally accepted file.
-That does not mean it will work on every device though and YouTube ensures that it will.
+That does not mean it will work on every device though and YouTube conversion ensures that it will.

-HOW DOES VIDEO HOSTING AFFECT SEO?
+HOW DOES VIDEO HOSTING AFFECT SEARCH ENGINE OPTIMIZATION?

 I often hear online video gurus claiming that using YouTube for video hosting is “guaranteed” to give you search engine and traffic benefits.
 In fact, some of the most expensive online video courses make that promise, which drives me crazy.
 Unfortunately, it is not nearly that easy or straightforward.